 The Gates Cambridge Scholarship supports graduate study at Cambridge University, UK, with the aim of creating a network of future leaders from around the world who will bring new vision and commitment to improving the life circumstances of citizens in their respective countries.
 Scholarships are awarded on the basis of exceptional academic achievement and scholarly promise.
 Successful applicants will have the ability to make a significant contribution to their discipline while in Cambridge and display a strong aptitude for research, analysis, and a creative approach to defining and solving problems.
 Students must apply and be accepted for graduate study at Cambridge University.
 Approximately 100 scholarships are awarded annually.

 George Mitchell Scholarships

-Internal Deadline: Contact OPA by first Friday of August to be considered for nomination.
+Internal Deadline: last Friday of August

 Institutional Endorsement/Nomination Required: Yes